tarantool/tntcxx/doc/tntcxx_getting_started.rst

 .. code-block:: c

    std::optional<Response<Buf_t>> response = conn.getResponse(ping);

+.. //TBD below is explanation paragraph -- possible to move to another place

 Response consists of header and body (``response.header`` and ``response.body``).
 Depending on success of request execution on server